 - Begin to consider how you can integrate tech now.
 Online calendar booking (Calendly), video (coVideo), audio messaging (Voxer), knowledge centres (innergo) and other online marketing tools are a start.
 Work your way up from there.

 - Scan the market.
-There are white label tools beginning to emerge, though we are still in an infancy of having a total solution.
+There are white-label tools beginning to emerge, though we are still in the infancy of having a total solution.
 We’ve already mentioned Stockspot in Australia have pivoted, MapMyPlan are something I’m following actively, and more are following and wanting to partner with advice firms with a vision.

 - Realign your service model.
 Platinum, Gold and Silver are done.
 Consider offering service models that support self-directed wealth creators (DIY), those who want total outsourcing (done for you) and those who sit in between and want to partner.

 - Expand away from marketing your services as investment-centric if you haven’t yet.
-It’s led to a zero sum pricing game in the US.
-It’s too hard to compete against robo-advice in this way and, anyway, it’s not where real client value lives.
+It’s led to a zero-sum pricing game in the US.
+It’s too hard to compete against robo-advice in this way and, anyway, it’s not where real clients value lives.